j13343sh/cognitive-infrastructure-en/ai-operations-theory/README.md

 * Why can hallucinations never be completely eliminated?
 * How should humans and AI work with hallucinations?
+* Can hallucinations contribute to brainstorming and exploration?
+* Are there beneficial hallucinations and harmful hallucinations?
+* If so, what distinguishes one from the other?
 * Why does inheritance fail?
 * How is Decision Context lost?
 * What should a Repository preserve?